Table of Contents[Hide][Show]

 The Vail valley offers many hikes of different levels.
 I think it is worth a drive over to the Glenwood Canyon, about 45 minutes west of Vail, for a hike up to the popular Hanging Lake.
-Or, if you have young kids, a drive out to Rifle Falls State Park for an easy loop to the top of the falls and around exploring caves as you go may be the ticket.
+Or, if you have young kids, a drive out to Rifle Falls State Park for an easy loop to the top of the falls may be the ticket.

 I don’t believe that there is a better way to slow down, enjoy nature and de-stress than taking a hike.
 Plus, there is no better time than the present to get your kids outside and into nature.
 If Vail hadn’t debuted Epic Discovery last summer and managed to uniquely combine nature, education, adventure and fun, we might have made this our top pick of things to do with kids in Vail.

 SheBuysTravel Tip: Read these tips from a SheBuysTravel who fights wildfires before visiting Colorado in the summer.